n-r-w/hashstruct/README.md

 ## Difference from parent project

 Based on https://github.com/mitchellh/hashstructure.
-This library returns `[]byte` SHA256 hashes instead of `uint64` values, providing better collision resistance and cryptographic properties.
+This library returns `[]byte` SHA256 hashes by default instead of `uint64` values, providing better collision resistance and cryptographic properties.
+In addition, this library supports custom hash functions.